Path-dependency and emergent computing under vectorial driving: EMERGENT MEMORY AND COMPUTING

 First, edge motifs capture cyclic driving of a strain $\varepsilon_k$, and yield a sequence of configurations $c_{0} \rightarrow c_{1} \rightarrow c_2 \dots$ that must repeat.
-The index of the first repeating configuration, $t_e$, defines the {\em transient time} $\tau_e:=t_e/2$ - for example, for a sequence of configurations $\Gamma_0\rightarrow\Gamma_1\rightarrow\Gamma_2\rightarrow\Gamma_1\rightarrow\dots$, $\tau_e=1/2$ \cite{BensePNAS,Dor2022,keim2019memory,PaulsenReview2024,Lindeman2021,Regev2013,Schreck2013,RoyerChaikin,Kawasaki2016,LiuNagel2017,Nagasawa2019,KawasakiBerthier2020,LennardPRL,keim2021multiperiodic,Liu2024,paulsen2019minimal}.
+The index of the first repeating configuration, $t_e$, defines the {\em transient time} $\tau_e:=t_e/2$ - for example, for a sequence of configurations $\Gamma_0\rightarrow\Gamma_1\rightarrow\Gamma_2\rightarrow\Gamma_1\rightarrow\dots$, $\tau_e=1/2$ \cite{BensePNAS2021,ShohatPNAS2022,KeimRMP2019,PaulsenAR2025,LindemanSciAdv2021,RegevPRE2013,SchreckPRE2013,RoyerPNAS2015,KawasakiPRE2016,LavrentovichPRE2017,NagasawaSM2019,YehPRL2020,KwakernaakPRL2023,KeimSciAdv2021,LiuPNAS2024,PaulsenPRSA2019}.
 Clearly, the smooth motif leads to $\tau_e=0$ and the fold motif can produce $\tau_e=1/2$, provided the initial configuration is the ancestor (Fig.~\ref{fig:edgemotifs_exp}b).
 In composite motifs, which involve two or more folds, in our examples $\tau_e=0,1/2$, and 1 respectively (Fig.~\ref{fig:edgemotifs_exp}d-f).

-Next, we turn to loop motifs and the response to loop-cyclic strain paths that involve two 'active' beams --- {notice that such loop-cyclic paths can be clockwise or counterclockwise.} We define the loop transient time as $\tau_l:=t_l/4$, where $t_l>0$ is the index of the first repeating configuration.
-With the exception of two very simple loop-motifs (Fig.~\ref{fig:LoopMotifs_exp}a), all others exhibit non-zero loop transients.
-Starting from a no-return configuration, $\tau_l \ge 1/4$, and the longest transient observed is $(\tau_l=1)$ (Fig.~\ref{fig:LoopMotifs_exp}e).
+Next, we turn to loop motifs and the response to loop-cyclic strain paths that involve two 'active' beams --- notice that such loop-cyclic paths can be clockwise or counterclockwise.
+We define the loop transient time as $\tau_l:=t_l/4$, where $t_l>0$ is the index of the first repeating configuration. {Except for} two very simple loop-motifs (Fig.~\ref{fig:LoopMotifs_exp}a), all others exhibit non-zero loop transients.
+Starting from a no-return configuration, $\tau_l \ge 1/4$, and the longest transient observed is $(\tau_l=1)$ (Fig.~\ref{fig:LoopMotifs_exp}e{1}).